 - Chop the romanesco broccoli in florets and wash them well.
 Cook the florets in boiling water for about 5 minutes.
 Drain well and set aside.

+- Chop the onion and the sundried tomatoes.
 Whisk together ricotta, fresh thyme leaves, tomatoes, onion, and season to taste.

 - Divide the dough into 4 equal pieces.
 On a floured surface, roll each ball into flat ovals.
 Transfer to a baking sheet.